dhomoney/Homoney-Articles/pci-dss-v4-and-aspm-resistance-is-futile.md

 ## Achieving PCI DSS 4.0 Compliance with ASPM

 If you don't already know what ASPM is, it stands for Application Security Posture Management.
-ASPM is a new holistic approach designed to enhance and maintain the security stance of applications throughout its lifecycle.
-By integrating various tools and practices, ASPM provides a unified view of an application's security health, enabling organizations to detect, **prioritize**, and remediate vulnerabilities and misconfigurations in a data driven, intellegent manner.
+ASPM is a new holistic approach designed to enhance and maintain the security stance of applications throughout their lifecycle.
+By integrating various tools and practices, ASPM provides a unified view of an application's security health, enabling organizations to detect, **prioritize**, and remediate vulnerabilities and misconfigurations in a data-driven, intelligent manner.
 This methodology extends beyond traditional application security measures by incorporating continuous monitoring, risk assessment, and governance practices to ensure that security is ingrained in every phase of the development process, from initial design to deployment and maintenance.
 ASPM empowers organizations to not only respond to immediate security threats but also to anticipate potential vulnerabilities, thereby strengthening their overall security framework and compliance posture in an ever-evolving threat landscape.
 The best of these integrate with runtime as we've discussed in my articles before.

 In an era where security stakes are ever-escalating (as illustrated by the repercussions faced by entities like Microsoft and Change Health), PCI DSS 4.0 challenges AppSec teams to elevate their strategies, often within the constraints of existing or reduced budgets.
-ASPM allows customers to focus those strained resources and remediate the truly threatening vulnerabilities instead of them getting lost in a see of false or unexploitable alerts.
+ASPM allows customers to focus on those strained resources and remediate the truly threatening vulnerabilities instead of them getting lost in a sea of false or unexploitable alerts.

 ### Prioritizing and Addressing Vulnerabilities